 - When reading with your baby, use different voices for different characters or make the sounds of different animals.

-You can give your baby a few play options to choose from, but don’t overwhelm her with too many.
+You can give your baby play options to choose from, but try not to overwhelm your baby with too many.
 Also, it’s good to give your baby time to choose what and how to play and then follow your baby’s lead.

-It’s also good to step back from your baby’s play and give your child the chance to work things out on his own sometimes.
-You can still help your baby’s learning by describing what he’s doing.
+Try to step back from your baby’s play and give your baby the chance to work things out independently sometimes.
+You can still help your baby’s learning by describing what’s happening.
 For example, ‘That pot makes a big noise when you bang it!’

-It’s also good to respond to your baby’s interests and share her delight when she discovers new things, however small they might seem.
+It’s always good to respond to your baby’s interests and share your baby’s delight at discovering new things, however small they might seem.
 For example, ‘Wow!
 Look how the little red boat floats in your bath’.